okta/okta-signin-widget/README.md

 - **features.registration** - Display the registration section in the primary auth page.
 Defaults to `false`.

+- **features.identifierFirst** - Shows primary auth page with username field only.
+Defaults to `false`.

 # Events

 Events published by the widget.
 Subscribe to these events using [on](#onevent-callback-context).